Ontario Identification Process

 Does the ADHD Diagnosis Result in a Child Receiving an Identification?

 - In many boards of education in Ontario, a diagnosis of ADHD will still not result in an IPRC designation.

 - For further information please access Ontario Ministry of Education Memorandum.
-This memorandum clarifies that students with ADHD, and no other additional diagnosed disorder such as a Learning Disability, should be barred from being officially recognized through an IPRC as an exceptional student, which allows them to access an IEP and special education.
+This memorandum clarifies that students with ADHD, and no additional diagnosed disorder such as a Learning Disability, should not be barred from being officially recognized through an IPRC as an exceptional student, which allows them to access an IEP and special education.
 However, according to the Ministry of Education each board has the right to set the bar for where a student is impaired enough to be IPRCed.
 This has led to total inconsistency of access to special education resources between boards and even schools within the same board.